Operational Notice · Effective May 31, 2026

 Wireless market concentration:

-Carrier Market Share Post-merger Status Verizon 29% Acquired numerous regional carriers AT&T 27% Acquired Cingular, DIRECTV T-Mobile 30% Acquired Sprint All others 14% Diminishing
+Carrier Market Share Post-merger Status Verizon 29% Acquired many regional carriers AT&T 27% Acquired Cingular, DIRECTV T-Mobile 30% Acquired Sprint All others 14% Diminishing

 Three carriers control 86% of wireless subscribers.